MicrosoftDocs/architecture-center/docs/guide/security/access-azure-kubernetes-service-cluster-api-server-content.md

 1. A user initiates RDP or SSH traffic to the jump box from an on-premises workstation.
 1. Jump box traffic leaves the customer edge routers and VPN appliance.
 The traffic uses an encrypted IPsec tunnel to traverse the internet.
 1. Jump box traffic reaches the virtual network gateway in Azure, which is the ingress and egress point of the Azure virtual network infrastructure.
-1. After traffic passes the virtual network gateway, it reaches the jump box.
+1. After traffic moves past the virtual network gateway, it reaches the jump box.
 The attempt to connect to the AKS private cluster is made from the jump box.
 The hub virtual network has a virtual network link to the AKS private DNS zone to resolve the FQDN of the private cluster.
 1. The hub virtual network and the spoke virtual network communicate with each other by using a virtual network peering.
 1. To reach the private AKS cluster, the traffic enters the Azure backbone.
 A private endpoint establishes a private, isolated connection to the private AKS cluster.
 1. The traffic reaches the API server of the private AKS cluster.
 The user can then manage pods, nodes, and applications.